ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/USBDevice/USBMouse.md

 ## Details

 You can choose either a relative mouse or an absolute mouse.
 By default, a USBMouse is a relative mouse.

+## Example

-For instance, you can use an absolute mouse to draw a circle:
+Use an absolute mouse to draw a circle:

 ```
  #include "mbed.h"